electronstudio/python_book/chapters/graphics.rst

-Actor sprites
+Sprites
 -------------

-Actor sprites are very similar to boxes!
-Click ``Images`` to see the folder of image files available. ``alien.png`` should already be there, but for other images you must add the files yourself.
+Sprites are very similar to boxes, but are loaded from a **png** or **jpg** image file.
+RLZero has one such image built-in,
+``alien.png``.
+If you want to use other images you must create them and place the files in the same directory as your program.

 You could use Microsoft Paint which comes with Windows but I recommend you download and install `Krita <https://krita.org>`__.